infocusp/llm_seminar_series/session_1/README.md

 ## Outline

-* Part 1: History of NLP
+* Part 1: The Emergence of LLMs
-* Part 2: Introduction to Transformers
+* Part 2: Building blocks of LLMs
 * Part 3: Landscape of LLMs

 ## Material